spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Grant access to the Launcher image

-During your Self-Hosted installation process, the Spacelift launcher image is uploaded to a private ECR in the AWS account your Self-Hosted instance is installed into.
-This repository is called `spacelift-launcher`:
+During your Self-Hosted installation process, the Spacelift launcher image should be uploaded to a container repository.
+For instance, it could be Artifact Registry in GCP or ECR in AWS.

 ![spacelift-launcher ECR](../../assets/screenshots/worker-pools-kubernetes-self-hosted-ecr.png)

-The launcher image is used during runs on Kubernetes workers to prepare the workspace for the run, and the Kubernetes cluster that you want to run your workers on needs to be able to pull that image for runs to succeed.
+The launcher image is used during runs on Kubernetes workers to prepare the workspace for the run, and the Kubernetes cluster that you want to run your workers on **needs to be able to pull that image** for runs to succeed.

 Some options for this include:

 1. If your Kubernetes cluster is running inside AWS, you can [add a policy](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policies.html) to your ECR to allow pulls from your cluster nodes.
-2. You can use one of the methods listed in the [ECR private registry authentication guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).
+Alternatively, you can use one of the methods listed in the [ECR private registry authentication guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).
-3. You can copy the image to a registry accessible by your cluster, and then set the `spec.pod.launcherImage` configuration option on your `WorkerPool` resource to point at it.
+2. You can copy the image to a registry accessible by your cluster, and then set the `spec.pod.launcherImage` configuration option on your `WorkerPool` resource to point at it.

 {% endif %}